Shape

 e.g.

-terragrunt --terragrunt-non-interactive apply -auto-approve
+terragrunt --non-interactive apply -auto-approve

 Is how you would make Terragrunt apply without any user prompts from Terragrunt or OpenTofu/Terraform.

-CLI Arg: --terragrunt-working-dir
+CLI Arg: --working-dir

-Environment Variable: TERRAGRUNT_WORKING_DIR
+Environment Variable: TG_WORKING_DIR

-Requires an argument: --terragrunt-working-dir /path/to/working-directory
+Requires an argument: --working-dir /path/to/working-directory

 Set the directory where Terragrunt should execute the terraform command.
 Default is the current working directory.
-Note that for the run-all commands, this parameter has a different meaning: Terragrunt will apply or destroy all the OpenTofu/Terraform modules in the subfolders of the terragrunt-working-dir, running terraform in the root of each module it finds.
+Note that for the run-all commands, this parameter has a different meaning: Terragrunt will apply or destroy all the OpenTofu/Terraform modules in the subfolders of the working-dir, running terraform in the root of each module it finds.

-CLI Arg: --terragrunt-download-dir
+CLI Arg: --download-dir

-Environment Variable: TERRAGRUNT_DOWNLOAD
+Environment Variable: TG_DOWNLOAD_DIR

-Requires an argument: --terragrunt-download-dir /path/to/dir-to-download-terraform-code
+Requires an argument: --download-dir /path/to/dir-to-download-terraform-code

 The path where to download OpenTofu/Terraform code when using remote OpenTofu/Terraform configurations.
 Default is .terragrunt-cache in the working directory.
 We recommend adding this folder to your .gitignore.

-CLI Arg: --terragrunt-source
+CLI Arg: --source

-Environment Variable: TERRAGRUNT_SOURCE
+Environment Variable: TG_SOURCE

-Requires an argument: --terragrunt-source /path/to/local-terraform-code
+Requires an argument: --source /path/to/local-terraform-code

 Download OpenTofu/Terraform configurations from the specified source into a temporary folder, and run OpenTofu/Terraform in that temporary folder.
 The source should use the same syntax as the OpenTofu/Terraform module source parameter.
-If you specify this argument for the run-all commands, Terragrunt will assume this is the local file path for all of your OpenTofu/Terraform modules, and for each module processed by the run-all command, Terragrunt will automatically append the path of source parameter in each module to the --terragrunt-source parameter you passed in.
+If you specify this argument for the run-all commands, Terragrunt will assume this is the local file path for all of your OpenTofu/Terraform modules, and for each module processed by the run-all command, Terragrunt will automatically append the path of source parameter in each module to the --source parameter you passed in.

-CLI Arg: --terragrunt-source-map
+CLI Arg: --source-map

-Environment Variable: TERRAGRUNT_SOURCE_MAP (encoded as comma separated value, e.g., source1=dest1,source2=dest2)
+Environment Variable: TG_SOURCE_MAP (encoded as comma separated value, e.g., source1=dest1,source2=dest2)

-Requires an argument: --terragrunt-source-map git::ssh://github.com=/path/to/local-terraform-code
+Requires an argument: --source-map git::ssh://github.com=/path/to/local-terraform-code

-Can be supplied multiple times: --terragrunt-source-map source1=dest1 --terragrunt-source-map source2=dest2
+Can be supplied multiple times: --source-map source1=dest1 --source-map source2=dest2

 For example:

-terragrunt apply --terragrunt-source-map github.com/org/modules.git=/local/path/to/modules
+terragrunt apply --source-map github.com/org/modules.git=/local/path/to/modules

 The above would replace terraform { source = "github.com/org/modules.git//xxx" } with terraform { source = /local/path/to/modules//xxx } regardless of whether you were running apply, or run-all, or using a dependency.